olewsaa/Yacht-computer/IoT/Tank-level/README.md

 ## ESP-8266 breadboard layout

 I have used an ESP-12E NodeMCU 1.0 board from China in for this project.
-The software development is Arduino IDE which relies on the (close enough) C programming language.
+The software development environment is Arduino IDE which relies on the (close enough) C programming language.

 The tank level has